-We expect that the statistics contained in this publication would be useful to a wide range of users including planners, policymakers, researchers, and students.
+It is our expectation that, the statistics contained in this publication would be useful to a wide range of users including planners, policy makers, researchers and students.

-We are very much appreciative of the feedback received from users.
+We are very much appreciative for the feedback received from users.
 These have been used to update and improve the data provided in this year's publication.
-The 2020 National Energy Statistics, therefore, override those of previous years.
+The 2020 National Energy Statistics therefore override those of previous years.